ARUNK2121/JerseyHUB_E-COMMERCE_GO-GIN-FRAMEWORK_CLEAN_ARCH_REST-API/README.md

 make deps

 # Generate wire_gen.go for dependency injection
-# Please make sure you are export the env for GOPATH
+# Please make sure you exported the env for GOPATH
 make wire

 # Run the project in Development Mode